thachnhb/group9/README.md

 - Brieftly shown the result: table, image, etc.
 - Has link to the Out-of-sample Backtesting Report

-## Paper Trading

-- Describe the Paper Trading step
-- Step 7 of the Nine-Step
-- Optional

 ### Optimization Result

 - Brieftly shown the result: table, image, etc.